pavanthandrangi29/PABLO-AI/README.md

 - Voice Recognition: Pablo AI can understand voice commands from the user using the SpeechRecognition library.
 - Information Retrieval: The assistant can fetch information from Wikipedia based on user queries.
+- Natural Language Processing: The assistant uses the `pyttsx3` library to convert text into speech, enabling a conversational experience.
 - Website Opening: Pablo AI can open websites based on user commands.
 - Time Reporting: Users can ask the assistant for the current time, and it will provide the information.
 - Conversational AI: The OpenAI GPT-3 model is used to engage in conversation and provide responses based on user queries.